 The researchers — led by Prof. Guillermo Montoya — decided to use special techniques that have allowed them to map TLK2’s structure in detail.

-Prof. Montoya and colleagues used a technique known as X-ray crystallography to describe TLK2’s structure in much greater detail than previously attempted, at molecular level.
+Prof. Montoya and colleagues used a technique known as

 The scientists took their cue from existing studies showing that people with an intellectual disability have a mutation of the TLK2 gene that affects the production of the enzyme.

 In the recent research, the scientists confirm this association, acknowledging that certain genetic variants associated with this disability mean that TLK2 is rendered underactive.

 Moreover, following studies that have shown that TLK2 is overactive in ER-positive breast cancer cells, the team decided to test the action of various small molecule drugs on this enzyme.